Ahl-Althikr/scripts/README.md

 1. JSON by surah: where data is grouped by surah number
 2. JSON by page: where data is grouped by page number
 3. JSON by juzi: : where data is grouped by juzi number

+## Quran Fonts

+This script is used to download quran page fonts from `web.mushafmakkah.com`